What Are Primary and Secondary Sources? Content Marketing Tips

 For most stuff you write, you’ll likely be interviewing subject matter experts (a primary source), referring to official data and stats (primary sources), and rounding out our research with credible secondary sources (like articles about a specific topic).

-English teachers will cringe at what I’m about to say.
-But my go-to place for doing initial research often is Wikipedia.
-I don’t recommend linking to Wikipedia as your source.
-But Wikipedia is a great place to do research because Wikipedia’s articles do a lot of the heavy lifting for you thanks to all the citations within.
+English teachers will cringe at what I’m about to say, but Wikipedia is often my go-to place for doing initial research.
+I don’t recommend linking to Wikipedia as your source, but Wikipedia is a great place to do research because its articles do a lot of heavy lifting for you, thanks to all the citations within.

 If you’ve ever read a piece on Wikipedia, you’ve likely seen the superscript numbers referring to footnotes.
-Those numbers are hyperlinked, so you click on one, and it brings you to the footnote at the bottom of the page, which is where you’ll find the source information—and those are usually hyperlinked as well.
+Those numbers are hyperlinked.
+You click on one, and it brings you to the footnote at the bottom of the page, which is where you’ll find the source information—and those are usually hyperlinked as well.
 So you can often find reliable primary and secondary sources in those footnotes.

 Sure, sometimes links are broken.
 And yes, some articles have better sources than others.
 But it gives you a great place to start.

-Again, you won’t use Wikipedia AS your source, with very few exceptions.
-I know in my own personal blogs, I’ve linked to Wikipedia.
-And I have a memory of a client’s blog where I linked to Wikipedia for a non-serious topic.
+Again, you won’t use Wikipedia as your source, with very few exceptions.
+I know I’ve linked to Wikipedia in my personal blogs.
+I also remember a client’s blog where I linked to Wikipedia for a non-serious topic.
 I can’t recall what the topic was, but I do remember highlighting the fact I was deliberately linking to Wikipedia by saying, “According to our good friend Wikipedia . . . ” (or something to that effect).

 But 99% of the time, you’re going to want to link to a solid primary or secondary source.